DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-5/compression/_index.md

   - **Stage 3:** If necessary, apply a second layer of compression with faster, higher-ratio settings or a limiter for controlling remaining peaks, carefully adjusting attack and release times to avoid artifacts on consonant sounds.
 - Despite the extensive use of compression, achieving the level of consistency expected in commercial releases often requires manual fader automation to fine-tune vocal presence and clarity, emphasizing consonants and phrases as needed.
 - The goal is to balance effective dynamic control with maintaining the natural quality of the vocal performance, avoiding overprocessing by reserving detailed automation for later stages in the mixing process.

 {{%/ note %}}

+---

+## Parallel Compression: Enhancing Dynamics

+- Parallel compression blends processed and unprocessed signals
+- Retains original track dynamics while controlling peaks
+- Common in drums, piano, and acoustic guitar processing
+- Avoids loudness bias by careful balance control

+{{% note %}}

+- Parallel compression, also known as "New York" compression, mixes compressed ("wet") and uncompressed ("dry") versions of a sound, preserving natural dynamics and transients while achieving desired loudness and tone.
+- Especially beneficial for transient-rich instruments, this technique allows for aggressive compression without sacrificing the clarity of the original performance, keeping the music's dynamics lively.
+- It's a favored technique among professionals for its ability to maintain the essence of the original sound while still benefiting from the sustain and body added by compression.
+- To counteract loudness bias and ensure a balanced mix, it's recommended to group both signals and adjust their overall level together, preventing the common pitfall of overemphasizing the processed signal.

+{{%/ note %}}